hoaktran/postgresql-to-bigquery-etl/README.md

 ### Logic
 * Get all the tables within the specified database on PostgreSQL
 * For each PostgreSQL table
-  * If it hasn't existed on BigQuery, then save the whole table to a CSV file, and upload it to BigQuery under the name `final_{table_name}`
+  * If it has not existed on BigQuery, then save the whole table to a CSV file, and upload it to BigQuery under the name `final_{table_name}`
   * If it has already existed on BigQuery
-    * If it does not have the column `updated_at`, then save the whole table to a CSV file, and upload it to BigQuery under the name `final_{table_name}`
+    * If it does not have the field on update timestamp, then save the whole table to a CSV file, and upload it to BigQuery under the name `final_{table_name}`
     * If it has the field on update timestamp, then get the lastest update timestamp of the respective table on BigQuery, and divide the table into two parts
       * The first part is the rows that have not been updated since the previous sync
         * Save this part to a CSV file and upload it to BigQuery under the name `intermediate_not_updated_{table_name}`